knewplay/book-programming-essential/0. Computer Fundamentals/computer_fundamentals_1.md

 # The Modern State of Computers

 Today, we no longer have room-sized mainframes made of vacuum tubes.
 Nor do we communicate with our computers using text-based commands through a device called a terminal... well actually, some of us still sort of do that.
-I'll explain later.
+I'll explain more in the next chapter.
 But it is true that the average person will never need to encounter anything that resembles a terminal.
 Large corporations such as Microsoft and Apple make their systems very easy to use, so much so that our grandparents can also catch on with the latest tech.
-Onn top of a keyboard, we mainly use a mouse to use visual applications like Photoshop, watch videos on Youtube, save pictures on our computers, and scroll down social media.
+On top of a keyboard, we also use a mouse to use visual applications like Microsoft PowerPoint, watch videos on Youtube, save pictures on our computers, and scroll down social media.
 Imagine having to write a text command to open your web browser.
 Imagine going on your social media account, and seeing only text.

-That's mainly because the modern state of computers is characterized by user-friendly interfaces, notably graphical user interfaces (GUIs).
+This is hard to imagine because the modern state of computers is characterized by user-friendly interfaces, notably graphical user interfaces (GUIs).
 Instead of typing complex commands in a terminal, we interact with our computers using intuitive visual elements such as icons, buttons, menus, and windows.

-We moved away from vacuum tubes, and now have tiny transistors, billions of them, all tightly packed inside a laptop, which can sit on our lap.
+We moved away from vacuum tubes, and now have tiny transistors, billions of them, all tightly packed inside a laptop or smartphone, which we can hold with one hand.
 We no longer use the terms "mainframe"; the mainframe is now simply the computer or laptop, simply reduced in size considerably.
-And as for the terminal, the device that used to be separate from the mainframe and used to communicate with it, that is just the screen and the laptop's keyboard itself.
+And as for the terminal, the device that used to be separate from the mainframe and used to communicate with it, that is now just the screen and the laptop's keyboard itself.
+It all got combined into one device, seamlessly.

-Transistors allowed for the miniaturization of electronic components, paving the way for the development of integrated circuits (ICs) in the late 1950s and early 1960s.
-ICs combined multiple transistors, resistors, and capacitors onto a single silicon chip, enabling even greater reductions in size and power consumption.
-These ICs are used extensively in various electronic devices, ranging from smartphones and laptops to IoT (Internet of Things) devices, wearable technology, home automation systems, and smart appliances such as thermostats, refrigerators, and voice-controlled assistants.

 # Computer Fundamentals